 A hardworking, fun-loving couple, farming is in Geoffrey and Leann Johnson’s blood.

-They’re active in the community, helping with things like fundraising for the State Theatre, serving on the township board, supporting FFA and giving to the Southwest Initiative Foundation General Endowment.
+Johnsons are active in the community, helping with things like fundraising for the State Theatre, serving on the township board and supporting FFA.
+Leann recently spearheaded a successful project to preserve a 120-year-old stone house at Pat’s Grove County Park just 3.5 miles from their farm in Cottonwood County.
+The Johnsons are also donors to the Southwest Initiative Foundation General Endowment.

 Advice from one landlord has always stuck with Geof.
 “The more you give, the more you get,” he said.